 ON MEMBERSHIP OF THE DPRK IN JINR

-In 1956 Democratic People’s Republic of Korea (DPRK) was among the founding states of the Joint Institute for Nuclear Research and participated in development of documents regulating its activities, specifically, the Charter of Joint Institute for Nuclear Research, which states that “results achieved in scientific research carried out in the Institute shall be used exclusively for peaceful purposes for the benefit of humanity”.
+In 1956 Democratic People’s Republic of Korea (DPRK) was among the founding states of the Joint Institute for Nuclear Research and participated in development of documents regulating its activities, specifically, the Charter of the Joint Institute for Nuclear Research, which states that “results achieved in scientific research carried out in the Institute shall be used exclusively for peaceful purposes for the benefits of humanity”.
 In the following years, cooperation between JINR and DPRK research organizations, and participation of scientists and researchers from DPRK in various JINR projects conformed with the basic principles of the JINR mandate.

-In recent years DPRK started to diverge from its international commitments documented in JINR fundamental documents, specifically in JINR Charter.
-In this regard and in line with existing procedures JINR supreme governing body, the Committee of Plenipotentiaries (CP) of JINR member states, at its annual meetingon 20-21 November 2015 has taken a decision to suspend membership of the DPRK in JINR due to its failure to comply with requirements of JINR Charter.
+In recent years, DPRK started to diverge from its international commitments taken on in the frames of the JINR fundamental documents, including the JINR Charter.
+In this regard, JINR supreme governing body, the Committee of Plenipotentiaries of JINR Member States, at its annual meeting on 20-21 November 2015 has taken a decision to suspend membership of the DPRK in JINR due to its failure to comply with the requirements of the JINR Charter.

-Restoration of membership of DPRK in JINR shall be possible strictly subject to, and in conformity with requirements of JINR Charter.
+Restoration of membership of DPRK in JINR shall be possible strictly subject to and in conformity with requirements of the JINR Charter.